oscarechobravo/oliverbates/_pages/home.md

 layout: splash
 ---

 {% include figure image_path="/assets/images/elodie-oudot-unsplash-crop.jpg" alt="this is an image to visually break up the page.
 It's a sort of fractal image, where blue, purple and pink lines spiral and clash.
-I love purple." %}
+I love purple." caption="Image by [Elodie Oudot](https://unsplash.com/@elodieoudot) on [Unsplash](https://unsplash.com/).
+Slightly cropped by me." %}

 # Hi! :wave: